 For more DIY Mad Men hair, check out this post.

 For the mama who is tired of the shampoo/product/styling hamster wheel.
 Slowly wean yourself off of your ball and chain hair routine, and substitute shampoos for a thorough brushing.
-It distributes oil from your scalp into your ends where it is needed.
+For goodness sakes, get yourself a good brush.
+This is a crucial tool to simplify your hair care:) Regular brushing distributes oil from your scalp into your ends where it is needed.
 Shiny hair, happy scalp, happy mama.
 Pamper yourself, mama.

 Go on now mama.
 You can’t see through those long bangs.
 Just go ahead and trim em yourself.
 You will feel better, and your family will be safer.